fbpx

 Moline Katiyo-Mayhew

-Moline Katiyo-Mayhew is a Skills Development Consultant, Cultural Practitioner and a Humanitarian worker.
-A Fashion Designer, visual artist and fitness enthusiast.
-She is the Founder of Chengetedza whose projects provide mentorship and trainings in the arts and fashion to give equal opportunities for self empowerment to youth and women mainly from disadvantaged communities.
-She is currently a Board member of Zimbabwe Germany Society (ZGS) and has more than 15 years work experience in the United Nations and International Organisations.
-She is Founder of a fashion label HB Designs.
+Moline Katiyo-Mayhew is a Skills Development Consultant, Cultural Practitioner, and Humanitarian worker.
+She is the founder of Chengetedza, an organization that provides mentorship and training in the arts and fashion to give equal opportunities for self-empowerment to youth and women, mainly from disadvantaged communities.
+She is a former Board member of the Zimbabwe Germany Society (ZGS) and has over 15 years of work experience in the United Nations and International Organizations.
+Moline is greatly inspired by the work of The Pollination Project (TPP), which previously funded her organization Chengetedza.
+She is an alumna of the US program African Women Entrepreneurship Cooperative (AWEC) and the US-Zimbabwe exchange program The Academy for Women Entrepreneurs (AWE), both of which have expanded her knowledge and are now used within her NGO work.

 MBIFI Valantine MBIFI